DiogoZdev/DiogoZdev/README.md

 ## Hi all!

 Diogo Lara here,
-I'm a FullStack dev that love web design.
+I'm a FullStack dev and I really love web Design.

+Currently I'm focused on Java and its technologies.

 #### These are some of the technologies I've been studying so far: